After The Mockingbirds disbanded Kevin Godley joined Lol Creme.

-“Cry” peaked at No. 16 in the Billboard Hot 100 chart in 1985 and the brilliant video they directed was a very big part in the single’s success, and inspired sequences in Michael Jackson‘s (1991) “Black or White“.
+“Cry” reached No. 16 in the Billboard Hot 100 chart in 1985 and the brilliant video they directed was a big part of the single’s success, inspiring sequences in Michael Jackson‘s (1991) “Black or White“.

 MTV (a.k.a.
-‘Music Television’) was well-received when it launched on 1st August 1981 and Godley and Creme were perfectly positioned at both sides of the lens as pioneers in this new format, the music video.
+‘Music Television’) was well-received when it launched on 1st August 1981 and Godley & Creme were strangely positioned at both sides of the lens as pioneers in a new format, the music video.

-The landscape had changed overnight and it became de rigueur that a good song wasn’t enough, it must be synchronized with a good video.
+The landscape changed ‘overnight’; now it was de rigueur that a good song wasn’t enough, it must be synchronized with a good video.

-Godley and Creme had proved their competence in this new medium and soon they were in demand to direct videos for other artistes too.
+Godley & Creme had proved their competence in this new medium and soon they were in demand to direct videos for other artistes too.